rlworkgroup/garage/docs/user/logging_plotting.md

 - Csv output
 - TensorBoard output

-In garage's experiment, the `logger` will output to all these four.
+In garage's experiment, the `logger` will output to all of these.

 Here is an example of logging in garage.